United States Regiments & Batteries > Massachusetts

 April 2 Cedar Run

-May 8 Ordered to Bermuda Hundred, Va. and assigned to Dept. of Virginia and North Carolina, 10th, 18th and 24th Army Corps, and 25th Army Corps, Dept. of Virginia and North Carolina
+May 8 Ordered to Bermuda Hundred, Virginia.
+Assigned to Departmentof Virginia and North Carolina, 10th, 18th and 24th Army Corps, and 25th Army Corps, Dept. of Virginia and North Carolina

 June 9 Jordan’s Crossing and Petersburg

-June 21 At Headquarters, Dept. of Virginia and North Carolina
+June 21 At Headquarters, Department of Virginia and North Carolina

 August 13-20 Demonstration on north side of the James